 For now, let’s move on to the big question.

 Can Pets Get the Coronavirus?

-As indicated above, and, as Richter explains below, a companion animal of someone who tests positive for COVID-19 could carry the virus on their fur or elsewhere on their body, so we echo the CDC’s recommendation to “wash your hands after being around animals.”
+As indicated above, and, as Richter explains below, we echo the CDC’s common-sense precaution to “wash your hands after being around animals.”

 Dogs and Coronavirus: FAQ